Audience

 The Market & Audience Clarity pillar is one of eight areas assessed in the GTM diagnostic.
 It examines whether your audience definition is sharp enough to drive consistent decisions across marketing, sales, and product.

 The assessment looks at how your ICP is defined, how consistently it governs actual go-to-market decisions, and where the gap between the intended audience and the one you're actually reaching is creating a disconnect.
-It identifies whether the problem is a definition problem, a governance problem, or both.
+It identifies whether the problem is definition, governance, or both.

 Your audience definition is working when it's easy to say no to the wrong opportunities.